sere-nity/living-painting/README.md

 This project is inspired by two of my favourite games: Pillars of Eternity and Disco Elysium.
 Both these games innovated on what was possible with 2D and 3D rendering.

 I wanted to recreate this effect.
-I learnt how to use graphics debugging tools effectively during my time as a graphics intern at PlayStation. so I analysed these games with RenderDoc (love this piece of software sm) and NVIDIA NSight.
+I learnt how to use graphics debugging tools effectively during my time as a graphics intern at PlayStation. so I analysed these games with RenderDoc and NVIDIA NSight.

 I kept a digital diary of this process.
 Here is a snippet of my stream of consciousness thoughts - [Notion Diary Entry](https://shiny-lung-fd8.notion.site/19-06-26-Good-Insight-Into-DE-Graphics-54ed5048eeb74caaaefcacbbf5c13a32?source=copy_link)